BNasmith/PTForsyth/PTFWorkofChrist.md

 Supposing that the Church did as I think it

-must do if it is not going to collapse ; certainly
+must do if it is not going to collapse; certainly

 the Free Churches must supposing we return